projectcalico/calico/maintenance/monitor-component-metrics.md

 ```

 ##### **Creating a service to expose Felix metrics**
-By using services you will be able to dynamically discover endpoints.
-Here you will create a service named `felix-metrics-svc` which will receive requests from port 9091 and forward it to port 9090 of pods that are participating in `kube-system` namespace and share `k8s-app: calico-node` label.
+Promethues uses Kubernetes services to dynamically discover endpoints.
+Here you will create a service named `felix-metrics-svc` which Prometheus will use to discover all the Felix metrics endpoints.

 > **Note**: Felix by default uses port 9091 TCP to publish its metrics.
    {: .alert .alert-info}